Vietnam v China PR (2022 FIFA World Cup qualification): Summary

-First half

-China kicked off the match at 18:00 local time (12:00 UTC) in front of a crowd of 6,099.
+China kicked off the match at 19:00 local time (12:00 UTC) in front of a crowd of 6,099.
 Right from the first minutes, both teams entered the match with high determination, in which the Vietnamese team quickly demonstrated an active and effective playing style.
 In the 9th minute, defender Hồ Tấn Tài opened the scoring for the home team with an accurate header, after a pass from the right wing by captain Đỗ Hùng Dũng.
 This early goal created great momentum for the Vietnamese team to continue to maintain their attacking style.
 By the 16th minute, the score was raised to 2–0 when Hùng Dũng coordinated well with Nguyễn Tiến Linh, helping this striker finish close to the goal to double the gap.
 After conceding two goals in less than 20 minutes, China were forced to push forward in search of an equalizer.
 However, they struggled to break down the home team’s well-organised defence.
 China’s only notable chance of the first half came when Dai Wai Tsun free kick went over the crossbar in the closing minutes.

-Second half

-In the second half, China continued to put pressure on Vietnam's field.
-In the 49th minute, Zhang Yuning put the ball into the opponent's net, but the goal was not recognized because the referee determined it was offside.
+China try to put pressure on Vietnam's field in the second half.
+Zhang Yuning take the shot into the opponent's net in 49th minute, but the goal was not recognized because the referee determined it was offside.
 Although controlling the ball slightly at some points, the away team still did not create many truly dangerous situations.
 Meanwhile, the Vietnamese team maintained a disciplined playing style and took advantage of opportunities effectively.
 In the 76th minute, substitute Phan Văn Đức scored the third goal for the home team with a decisive long-range shot from outside the penalty area, raising the score to 3–0.
-It was not until the last minute of injury time that China was able to score a goal to reduce the score thanks to Xu Xin.
+It was not until the last minute of stoppage time that China was able to score a goal to reduce the score thanks to Xu Xin.
 However, this goal was only an honorary goal and could not change the outcome of the match.

-In the end, the Vietnamese team won with a score of 3–1.